jfeddern/VulnRelay/docs/development/README.md

 ### Release Artifacts

 Each release produces:
-- Multi-architecture Docker images on GHCR
+- Docker images for linux/amd64 on GHCR
 - Helm charts in OCI registry
 - Cosign signatures for all artifacts
 - SBOM (Software Bill of Materials)